 If you're aged under 16, you must get your parent/guardian’s permission before you provide any personal information to us.

 We will use your personal information for the following purposes:

 - Donation processing: We will process personal information you provide in order to administer any one-off or on-going donations you make and claim Gift Aid.

 - Responding to a request: If you contact us with a query, we may use your personal information to provide you with a response.

 - Fundraising or direct marketing: We will only send you marketing information by email, SMS, or phone if you have given us specific consent.
 If you withdraw your consent and then subsequently opt in to receive marketing information again, then your most recent preference may supersede.
-If you have responded to a letter of appeal, you may also receive fundraising mail, which you can opt out of at any time by:
+If you make a donation, you may also receive fundraising appeals by post, which you can opt out of at any time.

 - Monitoring and Evaluating: We may use your information in order to improve current and future delivery of our services.